woowu/changes-since-picasso-4-upgrading/README.md

 ### Produce reports

-With all the three data files `Copyright-changes.txt`, `todo-changes.txt` and `changed-source-files.txt` stored in the `data/` directory, running the reporting program `report.js` will produce the mentioned reports.
+With all the three data files `Copyright-changes.txt`, `todo-changes.txt` and `changed-source-files.txt` stored in the `data/` directory, running the reporting program `report.js` followed by `viz.R` will produce the mentioned reports.

 The following changes are excluded after following the above steps: